The miracle from Roskilde Fjord

 During the 1962 excavation period, a boat service was organized to bring visitors from Frederikssund to the site and back again after they had been given a conducted tour by one of the students describing the current progress of the work.
 A total of 28,000 persons visited the site via this route.

 During the excavation, all ship parts had to be constantly sprayed with water so that they did not dry out and be destroyed before they could be preserved on land.
 This constant sprinkling was particularly important when there was strong sunshine.
 In that respect, however, there were seldom problems, since the summer of 1962 was unusually cold and rainy.
-This made it easier to maintain the necessary moisture in the excavation area, but the constant exposure to large amounts of water from above and below was, of course, rather detrimental to the health and wellbeing of the excavators.
+This made it easier to maintain the necessary moisture in the excavation area.

 By the end of July 1962, after almost a month of hard work in a constantly humid environment, the archaeologists had largely uncovered the Viking ships within the dammed area that formed the excavation field in the middle of the fjord.

 However, this was not the case in the sections of the barrier where the ships lay partially on top of each other.
-It rapidly became clear, however, that the barrier had been constructed in two phases: the first including Wrecks 1, 3, and 5, the second including Wrecks 2 and 6.
+It rapidly became clear, however, that the barrier had been constructed in two phases: the first including the Skuldelev 1-ship, the Skuldelev 3-ship, and the Skuldelev 5-ship, the second including the Skuldelev 2-ship and the Skuldelev 6-ship.

-The ships from the second phase, which lay on top of the barrier, were the ones most damaged by currents and ice-movement.
-In particular, the largest ship in the barrier - the Skuldelev 2 ship - was poorly preserved, even with the addition of the section that had earlier been wrongly classified as 'ship number 4'.
+The ships from the second phase, which layed on top of the barrier, were the ones most damaged by currents and ice-movement.
+In particular, the largest ship in the barrier - the Skuldelev 2-ship - was poorly preserved, even with the addition of the section that had earlier been wrongly classified as 'ship number 4'.

-With the recognition that ships 2 and 4 were parts of the same ship, it was clear that the barrier consisted of five ships that back in the Viking Age had been filled with stones and sunken across the channel on the sailing route towards Roskilde.
+With the recognition that the found parts, which were classified as ship number 2 and ship number 4, actually were parts of the same ship the Skuldelev 2-ship, it was clear that the barrier consisted of five ships that back in the Viking Age had been filled with stones and sunken across the channel on the sailing route towards Roskilde.

 After the sinking of the stone-laden ships, a large number of posts had been rammed down into the sea-floor, sometimes with wattles in between, in order to extend and strengthen the barrier.